Secrets of Self-Care

 What are your favorite hobbies?
-Is there a new hobby you'd like to try?
-How do your hobbies help you develop yourself as a person?
+Is there a new hobby you would like to try?
+How do your hobbies help with your personal growth?

 What are your favorite forms of entertainment?
 Do you truly enjoy your entertainment, or do you use it to zone out and ignore your deeper needs?
 How does entertainment meet your needs?